Flow State Of Mind – How To Stay Focused?

 Business Owners hire Financial Advisors but in years to come the best hire they will ever make will be Time Advisors.
 Wasted time is worse than wasted money and therefore true entrepreneurs will look at Time Advisors to help their management in tasks

 If you are not wasting your time then your mental bandwidth will be at full capacity and business will start to boom – period.

 How long does it take to refocus after a distraction?

-It is believed that it takes 23 mins and 15 seconds (from professional studies) once distracted to get back on your flow state.
+It takes 23 mins and 15 seconds (from professional studies) once distracted to get back on your flow state.